stanfordjournalism/stanford-progj-2020/docs/python/working_with_apis.md

 > https://api.opencorporates.com/v0.4/companies/search?q=trump+organization

-Whereas the [company detail endpoint](https://api.opencorporates.com/documentation/API-Reference#get-companies/:jurisdiction_code/:company_number) provides a bit more information on each entit such as officers and number of employees:
+Whereas the [company detail endpoint](https://api.opencorporates.com/documentation/API-Reference#get-companies/:jurisdiction_code/:company_number) provides a bit more information on each entity such as officers and number of employees:

 > https://api.opencorporates.com/companies/us_ny/694908

-**Important Note**: OpenCorporates is a great service and provides data free for public journalism projects.
+Below, we'll work through an example using OpenCorporates data to get familiar with the process of using APIs.
+OpenCorporates is a great service and provides data free for public journalism projects.
 If you plan to use their data for a private or commercial project, please make sure you obey the terms of their [license](https://opencorporates.com/legal/licence).

 ## Leveling up on an API